Agriculture in Pennsylvania: History

-The period of 1830–1850 saw the increased prominence of sheep-raising and wool production as a part of southwestern Pennsylvania agriculture (with Washington County leading the nation's counties in sheep production by 1860), as well as an assortment of other diverse crops across the commonwealth.
+The period of 1830–1850 saw the increased prominence of sheep-raising and wool production as a part of southwestern Pennsylvania agriculture with Washington County leading the nation's counties in sheep production by 1860, and an assortment of other diverse crops across the state.
 The onset of the American Civil War in 1861 saw a spike in demand for wool-based products to supply the Union Army.
 Although sheep-raising was on the rise, livestock and mixed grain were still the base of the regional agricultural economy.
 Despite the surge of sheep-raising in southwestern Pennsylvania, its increasing prominence had halted and began to decrease by the beginning of the 20th century.

 In Pennsylvania, the second half of the 19th century saw the passage of agricultural legislation and the creation of governmental agencies pertaining to agriculture.
 The Pennsylvania Board of Agriculture was established in 1876 to provide oversight for scientific advances in the agriculture industry.
 Subsequently, in 1895, the Pennsylvania Department of Agriculture was created.
 The Department of Agriculture, as the Board of Agriculture's successor, assumed the roles of agricultural education, law enforcement, and disease control.
 Legislation passed by the Pennsylvania General Assembly during the period included the Commercial Fertilizer Law of 1879, the Butter and Cheese Act of 1883, and the Animal Disease Control Law of 1887.

 Industrialization during the late 19th century and early 20th century had a lasting effect on agriculture in Pennsylvania.
 Food production and packaging by companies including the H. J. Heinz Company based in Pittsburgh improved.
 Technological developments—including tractor-drawn implements, truck refrigeration, and the increasing availability of electricity—contributed to the evolution of techniques employed by Pennsylvania farmers.
 During the Great Depression, many Pennsylvania farmers were afflicted with financial hardship akin to much of the United States.
 Various aspects of President Franklin D. Roosevelt's agricultural programs passed as part of the New Deal (with the exception of the Agriculture Adjustment Act of 1933) were met primarily with support from farmers in Pennsylvania.
 Urbanization following World War II precipitated a decreased prominence of agriculture in Pennsylvania as many moved from farms and into cities in search of employment.
 In response, many farms employed migrant workers to compensate.
 The construction of the Interstate Highway System and development of once-rural areas during the mid-20th century contributed to a decreasing availability of land suitable for farming.
 Despite this, however, Pennsylvania's rural population remains one of the largest in the United States.